abhi131313/Sparkl-Assignment/README.md

-Project Title: Sparkl Edventure Assignment Solution
+Project Title: Multi Project Simulator

 Overview :
 This project is an interactive learning platform that leverages engaging animations and dynamic UI elements to create an immersive learning experience.
 The platform is built using React and showcases a series of components that respond to user interactions such as clicks and scrolling to enhance the visual appeal and usability.